RAMP-PCAR/ramp-pcar-docs/docs/module-overview-en.md

 Quick zoom widget is populated with target items, will zoom the map when an item is selected

-THIS ITEM IS UNDER CONSIDERATION FOR COMPLETE OVERHAUL OR REMOVAL
+THIS ITEM IS UNDER CONSIDERATION FOR COMPLETE OVERHAUL

 NOTE: Depends on one of our quickzoom services.
 These will be on public production after 10.1 migration.